networkimprov/node-graphicsmagick/doc/Geometry.md

 #Geometry
-JSON object which provides convenient means to specify a geometry information.
+Object which provides convenient means to specify a geometry information.
 Similar to [this](http://www.graphicsmagick.org/Magick++/Geometry.html).

-Contains:
+**Geometry( geometryInfo )**
+geometryInfo is a JSON which contains:
 * width - Width, Uint32 value.
 * height - Height, Uint32 value.
 * xOff - X offset from origin, Uint32 value, default 0.